rvonstange/dashboard/README.md

 get calendar canvas working.
 Develop calendar functionality: click on event and information shows up.
-Create My Classes sidebar for calendar. popups appear when you add class and event. scroll left and right on calendar
+Create My Classes sidebar for calendar. scroll left and right on calendar (and up and down)